choonggg/vim-colemak/README.markdown

 vim-colemak
 ===========

 Colemak key mappings for Vim.

-Trimmed and modified version of [Shai Coleman's configuration](http://colemak.com/pub/vim/colemak.vim).
+Only change made is to keep Navigation from old hjkl to neio keys.

 Install
 -------